 Over to you

 Still thinking of swapping from a repayment to an interest-only mortgage?
 Or vice versa?
-We’d always recommend talking to an independent mortgage broker first, as they’ll be able to give you tailored advice to suit your individual situation.
+We’d always recommend talking to an independent mortgage advisor first, as they’ll be able to give you tailored advice to suit your individual situation.
 Plus, they’ll handle the whole application process for you from start to finish.
-What are you waiting for?
+Our free service will help you find the right advisor for you.